JAlcocerT/JAlcocerT/content/blog/dev-web-code-JAVASCRIPT.md

 ## React

-Im not talking about AI and LLMs now.
+Im not talking about AI and LLMs now (ReACT).

 ## VueJS